hpk0304/Stata-bond-prediction/README.md

 ### Descriptive statistics and Data Exploration

-Realization.do: Data Wrangling and EDA (Exploratory Data Analysis), visualize the statistics and distributions of dataset
+Thesis_Realization.do: Data Wrangling and EDA (Exploratory Data Analysis), visualize the statistics and distributions of dataset

 ### Three methods to find the VaR values, check the outliers and do one-day prediction

-VaR_HistSim_final.do: The first method - Historical Simulation, no assumption about distribution, rolling the historical data in the window of 1 year, 5 years, 20 years, 50 years and 100 years
+Thesis_VaR_HistSim_final.do: The first method - Historical Simulation, no assumption about distribution, rolling the historical data in the window of 1 year, 5 years, 20 years, 50 years and 100 years

-VaR_GARCH_final.do: The second method - Generalized Autoregressive Conditional Heteroskedasticity GARCH, applying normality and t-distribution, considering the access kurtosis of loss distribution where losses are probably larger than expectation
+Thesis_VaR_GARCH_final.do: The second method - Generalized Autoregressive Conditional Heteroskedasticity GARCH, applying normality and t-distribution, considering the access kurtosis of loss distribution where losses are probably larger than expectation

-VaR_ES_final.do: The last method - Expected Shortfall or Conditional VaR (CVaR), Average VaR (AVaR) or Expected Tail Loss (ETL ES) implying the expected portfolio return when return exceeds the break of extreme threshold VaR
+Thesis_VaR_ES_final.do: The last method - Expected Shortfall or Conditional VaR (CVaR), Average VaR (AVaR) or Expected Tail Loss (ETL ES) implying the expected portfolio return when return exceeds the break of extreme threshold VaR

 ### Back-testing

-Backtesting_final.do: examining the fitness of those models with the reality by the frequency of violations
+Thesis_Backtesting_final.do: examining the fitness of those models with the reality by the frequency of violations

 It contains 3 tests: